mm6/InternetOfThingsCourse/CourseDescription.md

 3. appreciate the differences in message formats, such as binary and textual, and be able to select which is appropriate in different settings.

 4. will understand several important IoT protocols.
-We will study MQTT, XMPP, CoAP, and HTTP.
+We will study MQTT, XMPP, CoAP, HTTP, and BLE.

 5. build firmware applications for a microcontroller.